Talking Matters Assessment

 Parents will be asked to fill in a form with some background information which will be emailed to them in a 'Welcome Pack' so they can complete the forms and bring them to the first appointment.
 Parents are also asked to send in any previous reports from people involved in the child's care at least several days before the appointment if possible.

 The amount of time needed for the assessment will vary depending on the age of the child and the areas of difficulty.
-The time needed to test the child generally ranges from 1 1/2 hours for younger children, to approximately 2 hours for older children.
-In some cases longer appointments will be spread over 2 sessions for the child's comfort.
+The time needed for assessment is generally 2 hours.
+In some cases appointments will be spread over 2 sessions for the child's comfort.